alphagov/govuk-frontend/package/moaland/components/details/implementation.md

 Unfortunately we want to use `display: inline-block` to 'shrink-wrap' the focus outline around the summary text, which means that the arrow no longer shows up.

-Previously in GOV.UK Elements we resolved this by targeting Firefox specifically and reverting to `display: list-item`:
+Previously in GOV.MOA Elements we resolved this by targeting Firefox specifically and reverting to `display: list-item`:

 ```